AliceWonderMiscreations/CCM/docs/AutoloadPromise-1.0.0-API.md

 `local` or `devel` branches.

 Implementations of the AutoloadPromise class must __not__ change the default search path if fed an invalid argument.
-The Promise class provides a function that meets the needs of the API.
+The AutoloadPromise class provides a function that meets the needs of the API.
 Extending the Promise will inherit a suitable method.

 Public Method `filelist( array $array )`